xap5xap/demoGraphql/README.md

+## Description

-This simple React app demonstrates the use of Apollo client, Tailwind css, Storybook and unit testing
+This simple React app demonstrates the use of:
+Typescript
+Apollo client
+Tailwind css
+Storybook
+React Testing Library

 ## Available Scripts